-Even though the Beatles hired a film crew to document the 1969 recording sessions for what would become Let It Be, it's a bit uncommon to see studio footage of the band at work before that time.
+Even though the Beatles hired a film crew to document the 1969 recording sessions for what would become their final album, 1970's Let It Be, it's uncommon to see studio footage of the band at work before that time.

-Which is why the "Hey Bulldog" music video is so unique.
+Which is why the official "Hey Bulldog" music video is so unique.

-The February 1968 footage seen in the clip was originally utilized in the "Lady Madonna" promotional video, until someone (perhaps a talented lip reader) noticed the band was actually recording "Hey Bulldog" (The band recorded both songs during the same sessions).
-The footage was later re-cut to fit "Hey Bulldog," one of many standouts from the Yellow Submarine soundtrack album.
+The February 1968 footage seen in the clip was originally utilized in the "Lady Madonna" promotional video, until someone (perhaps a talented lip reader or two) noticed the band was actually recording "Hey Bulldog" (The band recorded both songs during the same sessions).
+The footage was later (as in, years later) re-cut to fit "Hey Bulldog," one of many standouts from the Yellow Submarine soundtrack album.

 And then there's that stinging guitar solo.
-Its authorship has been up to debate over the years—some say it recalls McCartney’s performance on “Taxman”—but engineer Geoff Emerick says it was definitely played by Harrison.
+Its authorship has been up to debate over the years; some say it recalls McCartney’s impressive performance on “Taxman,” while some say it was Lennon, since he's shown with the SG from time to time (and certainly could pull it off)—but engineer Geoff Emerick says it was definitely played by Harrison.

-“[It was] one of the few times that he nailed it right away,” he wrote in his 2006 memoir, Here, There and Everywhere.
+“[It was] one of the few times he nailed it right away,” Emerick wrote in his 2006 memoir, Here, There and Everywhere.
 “His amp was turned up really loud, and he used one of his new fuzz boxes, which made his guitar absolutely scream.”